ethereum-attestation-service/eas-docs-site/docs/learn/on-vs-off-chain-attestations.md

 ---

 # On-Chain vs Off-Chain
-Attestations can be made on-chain or off-chain. **On-chain attestations** are stored directly on the Ethereum blockchain, while **off-chain attestations** are stored outside of the blockchain, often in a decentralized storage solution like IPFS or just in the browser as a URL hash.
+Attestations can be made on-chain or off-chain. **On-chain attestations** are stored directly on the Ethereum, while **off-chain attestations** are stored outside of the blockchain, often in a decentralized storage solution like IPFS or just in the browser as a URL hash.
 Almost anything that can be done on-chain can be done off-chain.
 Let's explore the differences:

  ![On vs Off-Chain](./img/on-off-v1.png)